Riyaz002/Woli/README.md

 # Woli
-Android App to download and set wallpapers
+Light weight android application to download and set wallpapers